GuineaBot3Labs/.github/profile/README.md

 ### Our Projects

 - **GuineaBot3**: An advanced Chess AI designed for continuous learning and adaptation, demonstrating our dedication to pushing the boundaries of AI.
-- **StarFox-AI** (On Hold): A project focused on leveraging gaming to enhance computer vision and AI spatial awareness, currently paused due to the development of higan-env, which will power StarFox-AI in the future.
+- **StarFox-AI** (On Hold): A advanced Convolutional Neural Network tasked with playing StarFox on higan-env to learn about computer vision and how neural networks percieve their environment.
+Currently paused due to the development of higan-env, which will power StarFox-AI in the future.
-- **higan-env**: A modification of the higan emulator, to bridge the gap between AI, training environments, and classic games.
+- **higan-env**: A modification of the higan emulator, bridges the gap between AI, training environments, and classic games; so researchers and learners can train models to do many tasks. higan-env is very a similar project to OpenAI's [Gym-Retro.](https://github.com/openai/retro)

 ## How to Get Involved